brajard/MAOOAM/fortran/doc/sto_doc.md

 processes in coupled ocean–atmosphere systems: benefits and limitations of response theory, Quarterly Journal of the Royal Meteorological Society, 143(703), 881-896, 2017.

-Please see the main article for the full list of references.
+Please see the main article for the full list of references:

+* Demaeyer, J. and Vannitsem, S.: Comparison of stochastic parameterizations in the framework of a coupled ocean-atmosphere model, Nonlin.
+Processes Geophys.
+Discuss., 2018.